 Sentencing date set for men found guilty in Arbery murder

 Dec.
-14—Sentencing is set at 10 a.m. on Jan.
-7 at the Glynn County Courthouse for the three men convicted of murder in the killing of Ahmaud Arbery, a 25-year-old man who was shot to death Feb.
-23, 2020, on a public street in the Satilla Shores community.
+15—Sentencing is set for 10 a.m. on Jan.
+7 at the Glynn County Courthouse for the three men convicted in the shooting death of Ahmaud Arbery, 25, on Feb.
+23, 2020, on a public street in Satilla Shores.

+The sentencing hearing is scheduled for Travis McMichael, 35, his father Greg McMichael, 65, and 52-year-old William "Roddie" Bryan.

 Arbery was Black.
 The McMichaels and Bryan are White.

-The highly publicized trial put this small coastal Georgia community in the national spotlight, drawing prominent civil rights clergymen such as the Rev. Al Sharpton and the Rev. Jesse Jackson to the courthouse to show support for the parents of Arbery.
-Many protested when a jury of 11 White people and one Black person that impaneled in early November to hear the trial.

-However, after two weeks of testimony, the jury deliberated through part of Nov.
-23 and into the early afternoon the next day before delivering guilty verdicts to varying degrees against all three men on the day before Thanksgiving.
+After two weeks of testimony, the jury deliberated through part of Nov.
+23 and into the early afternoon the next day before delivering guilty verdicts.

 Bryan was found guilty on three counts of felony murder, one count of aggravated assault, one count of false imprisonment and one count of criminal attempt to commit a felony.